How to Open a Bank Account That No Creditor Can Touch

 Bank accounts solely for government benefits

 Federal law ensures that creditors cannot touch certain federal benefits, such as Social Security funds and veterans’ benefits.
-If you’re receiving these benefits, they would not be subject to garnishment.
+If you’re receiving these benefits, they would be exempt from garnishment.
 If you qualify but haven’t applied for these benefits and you think you may be subject to garnishment, be sure to have these benefits directly deposited into your account to protect against garnishments.[1]
+[2]

 In addition to the government benefits discussed above, the following can’t be garnished: